-I’m far from an expert on East Belfast since I left Northern Ireland back in 2011, when the “Titanic Quarter” didn’t yet exist, and East Belfast was kind of a neglected no-go area for me.
+I’m far from an expert on East Belfast since I left Northern Ireland back in 2011, when the “Titanic Quarter” didn’t yet exist, and East Belfast was kind of a neglected no-go area for me in the centre of Belfast.
 At least it wasn’t an area I’d ever consider going to, but there was no real reason for me to be there anyway.
 However this has undoubtedly changed since this time, partly, I’m guessing, due to the new Visit Eastside tourist initiative.
-But also because of the progressing peacetimes of Belfast and Northern Ireland.
+But also because of the progressing peacetimes and accessibility of tourism in Belfast and Northern Ireland.
 So I was surprised on my first time to CS Lewis Square Belfast on a night at the Freight Restaurant when I found a completely revamped and somewhat trendy new face of East Belfast.
 And while you do still get the Paramilitary murals and flags in East Belfast, they do feel more a sign of local culture these days, and even add to tourist interest.
 Because it is otherwise a safe and colourful area to explore.
 And, in many ways, CS Lewis Square has been central to it all.

 CS Lewis Square Belfast